- JuiceFS v0.15.2 started to support manual backup, recovery and inter-engine migration of metadata.

 newly created database or

-Thanks to the commonality of the JSON format, which is recognized by all metadata storage engines supported by JuiceFS, it is possible to export metadata information from one engine as a JSON backup and then import it to another engine, thus enabling the migration of metadata between different types of engines.
-Example.
+Thanks to the universality of the JSON format, the JSON file can be recognized by all metadata storage engines supported by JuiceFS.
+THus, it is possible to export metadata information from one engine as a JSON backup and then import it to another engine, implementing the migration of metadata between different types of engines.
+For example,

 $ juicefs dump redis://192.168.1.6:6379 meta.dump